microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/externalconnectors-externalactivityresult.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the result of processing an [externalActivity](../resources/externalconnectors-externalactivity.md).
-A `null` in the response object indicates a successful request.
+A `null` **error** property in the response object indicates a successful request.

 Inherits from [externalActivity](../resources/externalconnectors-externalactivity.md).